ASSESSING THE BITE COUNTER AS A WEIGHT LOSS TOOL on Tuesday, April 8, 2014, in Brackett Hall, Room 419, at 1030 am.

 Obesity is a growing health concern throughout the world.
 Health risks associated with obesity such as diabetes and heart disease result in obesity costing us over $170 million annually.
 Self-monitoring of Energy Intake (EI) is a critical element of a successful weight loss plan; however current methods to monitor EI are cumbersome and prone to under reporting.
-The present study seeks to assess the effectiveness of a newly developed tool, the Bite Counter as a tool to assist motivated individuals to effectively monitor their EI and adjust their eating to achieve a targeted weekly weight loss goal.
-Data will be collected from 40 participants (20 control) in a study where Bite Counter feedback was used to titrate daily bite count goals in order to meet a 1 to 2 pound per week weight loss goal measured against the control group which will only be given weight loss literature.
-Halfway through the study, Bite Counters will be introduced into the control group to determine if the results from the initial Bite Counter group could be replicated.
+The primary purpose of the study was to develop and test an experimental diet protocol based on user feedback from the Bite Counter.
+A secondary purpose was to examine if this protocol would affect meaningful weight loss by device users.
+Data were collected from 30 participants (15 control) in a study where Bite Counter feedback was used to titrate daily bite count goals in order to meet a 1 to 2 pound per week weight loss goal measured against the control group which was only given weight loss literature.
+77% of our participants were able to use the device to self-monitor a majority of the eating activities.
+Although weight loss was higher in the Bite Counter group, we determined that a diet protocol based solely on using the Bite Counter did not produce statistically significant weight loss over the ten-week study period.
+The Bite Counter was able to help the control group sustain their weight loss throughout the entire study period.
+The study determined that aggressive screening measures during study uptake is needed in order to ensure the recruitment of participants who are likely to complete future studies.
+User profile personas were developed to assist future researcher identify and classify users as successful or unsuccessful candidates for losing weight using the Bite Counter.

-Chair: Eric Muth Committee Members: Adam Hoover, Patrick Rosopa
+Committee Members: Dr. Adam Hoover and Dr. Patrick Rosopa

 Similar Posts (auto-generated):